Vitamin C Supplementation

 The information presented is based on Cellular trace element analysis - not Serum / Blood measurements.

-RDA / DRI, synergists, antagonists, side effects, and additional deficiency and overdose symptoms are listed on bottom of page.
+RDA / DRI, synergists, antagonists, side effects and additional deficiency / overdose symptoms are listed below.

 Even many of those who generally do not take nutritional supplements on a regular basis will still reach for

 the odd Vitamin C tablet when feeling a cold coming on, compliments of Linus Pauling's best-selling book

 "Vitamin C and the Common Cold," which rocketed the immune-enhancing effects of Vitamin C to fame,